 Example #4: Walk AT School Event

-- Pre-event pedestrian and bicyclist safety: Tip sheets and handouts are available and, if teachers are willing, can be integrated to fit academic learning standards.
-Walk or Bicycle to School Day can be a great way to cap off pedestrian and bicycle safety education.
+- Pre-event pedestrian and bicyclist safety: If teachers are willing, safety can be integrated to fit academic learning standards.
+Walk or Bicycle to School Day events can be a great way to cap off pedestrian and bicycle safety education.

-- Refreshments: A bagel, juice, fruit…a healthy snack is a nice way to greet walkers and bicyclists.
+- Refreshments: A bagel, juice, fruit or another healthy snack is a nice way to greet walkers and bicyclists.
 A local grocery store or restaurant might be willing to donate food.
-For tips on approaching partners and sponsors, visit our Sponsorships and Partnerships page.

 - If you are providing food, it should be healthy, and should meet your school’s rules for providing food to students.